Last updated on July 16th, 2023 at 11:39 am

 The Dodge Data and Analytics “World Green Building Trends Report 2016 “proves that India now stands third in the global listing for the TOP Ten countries for LEED.

 The report explains that stricter environmental regulation, client demand, and improving awareness amongst the general population are the main factors for this growth in the construction of sustainable buildings in India.

 The report shows that there were around 650 green building projects in India, in 2016.

 A recent survey by the USGBC shows that around 87% of professionals in the green building industry are expecting to see increased use of eco-friendly building construction.

 The next several years are being anticipated to show increased LEED-related work in the country.

-From the above table it can be seen that in a single story of the apartment of 24 houses for 96 persons the open area is 25200 sq. ft., whereas for a 15 storey apartment of 360 houses for 1440 persons the open area is again same only 25200 sq. ft.
-Accordingly, if a builder claim that his 15 storey apartment has 70% open area of the covered area then the open area should be 378000 sq. ft and not 25200 sq. ft.
+From the above table, it can be seen that in a single story of the apartment of 24 houses for 96 persons the open area is 25200 sq. ft., whereas, for a 15 story apartment of 360 houses for 1440 persons, the open area is again the same only 25200 sq. ft.
+Accordingly, if a builder claim that his 15 story apartment has 70% open area of the covered area then the open area should be 378000 sq. ft and not 25200 sq. ft.

 Also, Read This:

 IF YOU LIKE THIS POAST What is green building?
 LIKE THIS GETTING GOOD INFORMATION SO PLEASE SHARE THIS POST-SOCIAL NETWORK EXAMPLE FACEBOOK, TWITTER SOCIAL MEDIA SITES SHARE IT